AriaFallah/WebpackTutorial/part1/README.md

     webpack

-If you want webpack to watch build every time you change a file:
+If you want webpack to build every time you change a file:

     webpack --watch